Crockpot Breakfast Casserole

 Storing and re-heating this Slow Cooker Breakfast Casserole is easy!

 This Paleo Breakfast Casserole is so good re-heated that it makes the perfect breakfast meal-prep recipe.
 I like to portion out the leftovers into small, airtight containers that are microwave safe.
 For a fast breakfast on the go, simply pop your container in the microwave for 1 minute to heat.
-Can be stored in the fridge for up to 4 days.
+It can be stored in the fridge for up to 4 days.
 If you’re doing a Whole30, you’ll be happy to know this Breakfast Casserole is Whole30 compliant!
 Just read the ingredients on your turkey sausage to make sure it doesn’t have any sneaky sugar.

 Slow Cooker Breakfast Casserole